FIND OUT MORE ABOUT US

 After we have received your application, we will call you to set up an interview.
 The interview process is our chance to see if becoming a Child Advocate is the right volunteer opportunity for you.

 You will begin training to learn how to be a successful advocate for a foster child.
-Training includes 35 hours of a combination of classroom and online training over a 5-week period.
+Training includes 20 hours of a in-person training and 10 hours of on the job training.

 Training topics include: Understanding Children; The Law, the Child Protection System & the Courts; Cultural Competence; Domestic Violence & Family Strengths; Poverty & Substance Abuse; Trauma Informed Care & Mental Health Issues; Family Finding & Educational Advocacy; Honoring Tribal Connections and Educational Advocacy.